finaing/info1_uzh_qa/README.md

 This repo contains two files:

 1) an xlsx file with all True/False questions from all available Info 1 midterms and final exams up until HS23, excluding the final exam of HS23.
-2) a Python code to print the questions in the terminal and prompt the user to answer.
+2) a Python code with a GUI to display one question at a time and log the answers.

 # How to run